-All you need is one IR LED and a high impedance ear phone.
+All you need is one IR LED and a pair of high impedance ear phones.

 Such an IR LED can come from another old remote control, preferably one that was falling apart anyway so we don't have to feel sorry about it.

 I know, this will probably not be the cheapest solution because of the required Oscilloscope.
-But it takes hardly any effort to create an IR Go / No Go tester if you do own a "scope" anyway.
+But it takes hardly any effort to create an IR Go / No Go tester if you do own a scope already.

 If you look a bit closer at the disassembled picture you'll see an SMD type resistor soldered between the two legs of the LED.